simpleParadox/simpleparadox.github.io/_pages/about.md

 ### B.Tech - Computer Science and Engineering, Bhubaneswar, India, 2015-2019
 GPA: 9.48/10.0

 Bachelor's degree in Computer Science and Engineering.
-Worked on deep learning for projects for the fulfilling degree requirements.
+Worked on deep learning for projects for fulfilling degree requirements.

 # Professional Experience